 For Toffee Sauce

 - While the pudding is cooking, place a small saucepan over the heat.
-Add butter, sugar, milk, cream, salt, and corn syrup to it and cook for 3 minutes until sugar is dissolved.
+Add butter, sugar, double cream, salt, and golden syrup to it and cook for 3 minutes until sugar is dissolved.

-- Then, remove the saucepan from heat and add the bourbon to it.
+- Then, remove the saucepan from heat and serve hot!

 - Place the pudding on a serving plate and spoon the toffee sauce over it.